 The Health Center will not discriminate against a patient because he/she has an advance directive.
 The patient who has chosen not to have extraordinary life-saving treatment will continue to receive medical care, treatment and support necessary for his/her comfort.

 The Health Center also recognizes and will comply with provisions for health care decisions as outlined in the Illinois Healthcare Surrogate Act.

 If you have questions about the Health Center’s policies, your treatment or requests for refusal of treatment, we encourage you to discuss them with your physician or other healthcare provider.

 Living Wills, Powers of Attorney for Health Care and the Illinois Healthcare Surrogate Act are explained fully in the booklet “Planning Ahead: How to Plan for Future Health Care Decisions Now” provided to you upon your admission as an inpatient or by request.
-Any questions regarding the material covered in this pamphlet can be answered by a member of our Case or Risk Management Department at 217-258-2392.
+Any questions regarding the material covered in this pamphlet can be answered by a member of our Risk Management or Social Services Department at 217 258-2548.